Internship / Mentorship Program

 Click here for criteria and details.

 Individuals who are interested in performing an internship at Carver County should contact the Sheriff's Office to obtain an application packet or click here to download the application.
-Send the application to: Carver County Sheriff's Office, Attention: Lieutenant Dave Williams-606 East 4th Street, Chaska, Mn 55318.
+Send the application to: Carver County Sheriff's Office, Attention: Lieutenant of Support Services-606 East 4th Street, Chaska, Mn 55318.
 Once the Sheriff's Office receives the application, it will be reviewed and a background check performed.
 If an applicant is accepted, a schedule will then be created based on the intern's interests and availability.

 The Carver County Sheriff's Office works in conjunction with Watertown High School and the Carver Scott Cooperative to offer a mentorship program aimed at individuals under the age of 18 who are interested in law enforcement.
 The mentorship program is offered annually from October to May.
 Students who participate in the program spend ten hours each week with the Sheriff's Office.
 During the program, students complete a project for school on the topic of their choice.
 Past mentorship projects have included papers on DNA, Tasers and use of force.